 Hence, Nikola Vlasic’s parents (Venera and Josko) early on, considered the idea of enrolling him in a football programme.

-Asides from going to school, Nikola got his first training – in football – from no other than his versatile Dad.
+Aside from going to school, Nikola got his first football training from no other than his versatile Dad.
 In the year 2002, his father, Joško Vlašić decided that Niksi, as his family nicknames him, would focus all his time – on a quest to become a professional footballer.

 In the beginning, Joško Vlašić trained his son on his own.
 Later, he sought advice from the late Tomislav Ivić, a Croatian manager who advised that his son should be coached by Zoran Vulić, a former Croatian footballer.

 For much of his childhood, Nikola was coached individually by Zoran Vulić.
 Afterwards, he started his career in Dalmatinac.

 To help him get the best, Josko Vlasic (his Dad) approved his son to join Omladinac Vranjic, a football academy from Vranjic, near Split, Croatia.

 The idea of making things formal was simple.
 It was to see his son getting raised (career-wise) in the image and likeness of Mario Mandžukić – a goal machine who, as of then, was a legend with Dinamo Zagreb.